Bullying at school

 Stuttering, nightmares, insomnia and concentration difficulties are also signs that something is wrong in school.
-Some victims also retreat extremely, hurt themselves or even attempt to commit suicide in desperation.
+Some victims also retreat, hurt themselves or even attempt to commit suicide in desperation.

 If you notice such signs in your child, it needs your help.
 The torments of a bullied child should not be underestimated.
-First of all, make it clear to him that you are behind him and that he can rely on you.
-Do not rashly contact the perpetrators, this could lead to the opposite of what is desired.
-But talk to the teachers, if necessary also with the school management, the parents' council or a counselling centre.
+First, make it clear to him you are behind him and that he can rely on you.
+Do not contact the perpetrators, this could lead to the opposite of what is desired.
+But talk to the teachers and with the school management, the parents' council or a counselling centre.

-In general, bullying is a sign of disturbed communication within the classroom: the victims are isolated, the perpetrators receive no feedback on the effects of their harassment, and the passive "spectators" are at a loss or are themselves afraid.
-In many schools there are now also "arbitrators"to whom children can turn as the first point of contact.
+Bullying is a sign of disturbed communication within the classroom: the victims are isolated, the perpetrators receive no feedback on the effects of their harassment, and the passive "spectators" are at a loss or are themselves afraid.
+There are in many schools "arbitrators" to whom children can turn as the first point of contact.